Featured Article

 Use a layered approach:

-1. AI visual screening for repeatable pattern extraction.
+1. AI-assisted visual pattern extraction.

 2. Symptom correlation and lifestyle context.